Simplified Intents¶

 In the new model:¶

-- Trades are exposure updates.
+- Trades are vector updates.

 - Execution depends only on both participants having sufficient economic headroom.